langchain-ai/langchainjs/CONTRIBUTING.md

 We call these subpaths "entrypoints".
 In general, you should create a new entrypoint if you are adding a new integration with a 3rd party library.
 If you're adding self-contained functionality without any external dependencies, you can add it to an existing entrypoint.

-In order to declare a new entrypoint that users can import from, you should edit the `langchain/scripts/create-entrypoints.js` script.
+In order to declare a new entrypoint that users can import from, you should edit the `langchain/scripts/create-entrypoints.js` or `libs/langchain-community/scripts/create-entrypoints.js` script.
 To add an entrypoint `tools` that imports from `tools/index.ts` you'd add the following to the `entrypoints` variable: